New York, NY 10036

 In more granular detail, this means that AWS is responsible for the Security of the Cloud as they operate, manage and control the components from the host operating system and virtualization layers down to the physical security of the facilities in which the services operate.
 Moreover, AWS provides multiple data protection services such as encryption, security groups and multi-factor authentication capabilities.

-As an attestation of the above, OneCloud is SOC1/SOC 2, Type II compliant and audit reports are available upon request under NDA.
-The most recent audit was performed by the firm KirkpatrickPrice (https://kirkpatrickprice.com/) in November 2018.
-In addition, OneCloud is GDPR compliant and has obtained the EU-US Privacy Shield Certification.
+As an attestation of the above, OneCloud is SOC 2, Type II compliant and audit reports are available upon request under NDA.
+A summary SOC3 report of OneCloud's SOC status is available at: https://onecloud.io/security.
+Audits are performed annually by the firm KirkpatrickPrice (https://kirkpatrickprice.com/).

 Technical data subject to modification and delivery subject to availability.
 Any liability that the data and illustrations are complete, actual or correct is excluded.
 Designations may be trademarks and/or copyrights of the respective company, the use of which by third parties for their own purposes may infringe the rights of such owner.